Jelly Beans Plant (Sedum rubrotinctum) Indoor Care, Propagation, Problems with Remedies

 Fertilizer

-Feed Jelly Beans Plant monthly during the growing period with a balanced, liquid fertilizer but do not feed during the cold season as growth is minimal at this time.
+Feed Jelly Beans Plant monthly during the growing period with a balanced, liquid fertilizer but do not feed in the cold season as growth is minimal at this time.

 Repotting